justarandomgeek/vscode-factoriomod-debug/doc/package.md

 ## API Key

 Uploading to the mod portal requires an API key with the `ModPortal: Upload Mods` usage, which can be created on https://factorio.com/profile.
-The key will be read from the setting `"factorio.portal.apikey"` or the environment variable `FACTORIO_PORTAL_APIKEY`, or may be entered when prompted for one-time use.
+You will be prompted for this key when it is first required.

 ## Tasks